firkowski/hexumi/README.md

 - **Ease of Use:** Hexumi was designed to be both modifiable and easy to use.
 Peripheral components, such as the charging port, provide a simple out-of-the-box experience for a novice user.

-## Licensing
 ---

-CAD files, STL files, and the software are shared under the Apache 2.0 license.
-For details, see [LICENSE](LICENSE).

 ## About The Author
----

 My name is Maksymilian Firkowski (<i>feer-cov-skee, 피르코브스키</i>).
 I am a young Mechanical Engineer born in Poland interested in the development of intelligent mechanical systems that are reliable and sustainable at the mechanical and software levels.
 I happen to be temperamentally inclined towards low-level, bare-metal design where I can understand the inner workings of a system; that's why I've wanted to be a mechanical engineer since childhood and perhaps that's also the reason why I lean towards low-level software development.
 I am an avid believer in the open-source philosophy and technological education, and do my best to support them.
 In my free time I work on projects similar to this one, with Hexumi being my most extensive work yet.
-I also dabble in industrial, design, graphical design, and cryptography.
+I also dabble in industrial design, graphical design, and cryptography.